 Is career change on your mind at the moment?
-Are you excited but also a bit nervous that you can actually pull it of?
-It’s big and complicated but it’s also what your heart and gut is telling you is the right thing do.
+Are you excited but also a bit nervous that you can actually pull it off?
+It’s big and complicated but it’s also what your heart and gut are telling you is the right thing to do.
 Based on my work with clients over the last 10 years, these 10 steps are the key to making your career change a success.

 1. Embrace the Unknown

 You know your current career inside out.
 You know what you’re going to do on a daily basis and what the future holds.
 Your change may currently be unknown, you may not even have named what it is.
 Not knowing can be scary BUT it is part of the process of moving to knowing.
 So dive in and live with the not knowing for a while, certain that what emerges will be more rewarding and satisfying than the present.
 How to stop doubting your career change.

 You have probably invested quite a bit of time and money in your current career – training, qualifications and development.
 Perhaps your identity brings quite a bit of status – you may enjoy describing yourself as a ….. when you meet someone new.
 The people you love may also quite like your existing identify too.
 Your ties to it are strong, and it can feel hard to give it up.
 You have to believe that your new identity will be rewarding so make a list of all the benefits your new identity will bring you, and start to view yourself in a different way.

 3. Know your Value

 You’ve already accumulated a vast array of skills and experiences which will be useful in your new profession.
 Don’t feel like you are the equivalent of a brand new graduate because you are starting something new.
 You will be contributing a lot to your new employer and new career even if your specific competencies may be different. hold onto the value you bring and know your worth. this can allow you to fast track your self in your new career and will also increase your confidence during the change.
 And don’t let Imposter Syndrome kick in.